In-House vs. Outside Counsel: Choosing the Right Option

 Contract Drafting and Negotiation

 Contracts are the lifeblood of the business.
-In some cases, ALSPs handle contract reviews to reduce cycle times, but in-house counsel should review and draft the templates for those contracts.
+In some cases, ALSPs handle contract reviews to reduce cycle times, but in-house counsel should still review and draft the templates for those contracts.

 Employee Relations